The Blueprint to Cut: Old-School Shredding Essentials

-If you need a quick refresher, a superset is simply two exercises performed back-to-back without rest.
+A superset is simply two exercises performed back to back without rest.
 A triset or giant set is any series of exercises greater than two performed without rest between exercises.

 After a warm-up set or two, find a weight you're only able to lift for 1 rep. After you perform that 1 rep, take just enough weight off to perform 2 reps.
 From there, do the same for 3 reps and 4 reps, going all the way up to 10 reps.
-This is brutal because you take no rest between sets.
-The only rest you get is when you're unloading the weights.
+This is brutal because the only rest you get is when you're unloading the weights.

-You could also call this the "1-1/4 rep method," to help distinguish it from the type of quarter-reps you might see in the gym on a daily basis.
-Here's how it works: Perform the complete eccentric (weight-lowering) portion of a movement.
-Then raise the weight only a quarter of the way back up, lower it back down again, and perform a complete rep.
+You could also call this the "1-1/4-rep method," to distinguish it from the type of quarter-reps you might see in the gym on a daily basis.
+Perform the complete eccentric (weight-lowering) portion of a movement.
+Then, raise the weight only a quarter of the way back up, lower it back down again, and perform a complete rep.

 Running the Rack

-Running the rack was a well-known favorite technique of Arnold and his fellow Gold's Gym legends.
-You'll be using it on flyes, dumbbell skullcrushers, and front raises.
-It's simple to perform.
-Just go to failure with your prescribed weight, then put the weight down and pick up the next lightest in line.
+Running the rack was a well-known favorite dumbbell technique of the old-school bodybuilding legends.
+It's simple to perform: Just go to failure with your prescribed weight, then put the weight down and pick up the next lightest in line.
 Repeat the process until you're exhausted.

-You probably know how to do 21s: 7 top-half reps, 7 bottom half, and 7 full reps.
+You probably know how to do 21s: 7 top-half reps, 7 bottom-half reps, and 7 full reps.
 The 28 method adds a new level of intensity by changing up the order and adding in an additional 7 super-slow reps using the 5-count method, where you make both the raising and lowering portions of the rep last 5 seconds apiece.
 Here's the order: 7 full reps, 7 slow reps, 7 top-half reps, 7 bottom-half reps.
-You can read more about 28-method training here.